 As previously stated, Harvard Medical School encourages applicants to have a balanced, liberal education.
 The school recommends courses and extracurricular activities that pertain to literature, the arts, social sciences, and humanities as great additions to your arsenal.

-These helpful tips are great elements to include in your application because Harvard Medical School likes applicants to have a well-ranged background.
+These helpful tips are great elements to include in your application because Harvard Medical School likes applicants to have a well-rounded background.
 By including the items on the list above, your application has a stronger chance of getting you into Harvard Medical School.

 The University of Pennsylvania is the oldest school in the United States, so the fact that the Perelman School of Medicine is one of the top medical schools in the country is no surprise.

-When applying to Perelman School of Medicine, you will follow a similar process as you would with Harvard Medical School.
+When applying to the Perelman School of Medicine, you will follow a similar process as you would with Harvard Medical School.
 A complete medical school application for Perelman needs to include the requirements on its website.

-Apply through the AMCAS application and designate Perelman School of Medicine as the medical school to which you apply.
+Apply through the AMCAS application and designate the Perelman School of Medicine as the medical school to which you apply.
 Once your application has been verified through AMCAS, the admissions committee will decide whether you will be a good fit for Perelman.

 Unlike Harvard Medical School, Perelman School of Medicine will ask you to complete a secondary application if your primary application meets their criteria.